Killed in Escrow

 Fiction / Lesbian Mystery

 Killed in Escrow introduces Jennifer L. Jordan's second lesbian mystery series, following her popular Kristin Ashe series.

-Find out in this quick-paced, engaging, and humorous novel by two-time Lambda Literary Awards finalist Jennifer L. Jordan.
+Killed in Escrow is a quick-paced, engaging, and humorous novel by two-time Lambda Literary Awards finalist Jennifer L. Jordan.
 For more information and to read excerpts from her books, visit www.jenniferljordan.com.